In the postseason, anything can happen. And that often means the favorite doesn't win it all.

 116 wins, +300 run differential

 Still the team that has won more regular season games than any other in American League history, the Mariners were a glorious juggernaut, one that had waved goodbye to Alex Rodriguez the year before and responded with 116 wins.
 Of course, bringing in Ichiro Suzuki, who hit .350, helped as well, though never forget that Bret Boone had 37 homers and 141 (!)
 RBIs that year.
-But they were wobbly in the AL Division Series, only edging the Indians, 3-2, and then ran into a buzzsaw in the Yankees, who knocked them out in five games.
-(The Mariners also had started to deal with injuries. )The Mariners, of course, haven’t returned to the playoffs since.
+But they were wobbly in the AL Division Series, only edging Cleveland, 3-2, and then ran into a buzzsaw in the Yankees, who knocked them out in five games.
+(The Mariners also had started to deal with injuries. )The Mariners, of course, finally snapped their 21-year postseason drought in 2022.

 1969 Baltimore Orioles